 3.2 Regression between participatory monitoring and evaluation practices and climate change adaptation measures

-Results of a regression analysis between participatory planning with farmers’ representatives and the use of soil and water conservation measures which had the most outstanding Spearman Correlation Coefficient (0.92; table 6) are shown in the model summary below (Table 7).
-The R value of 0.858 indicates a strong positive correlation between participatory planning with farmers’ representatives and soil and water conservation measures.
+Results of a regression analysis between participatory planning with farmers’ representatives and the use of soil and water conservation measures which had the most outstanding Spearman Correlation Coefficient (0.92; Table 6) are shown in the model summary below (Table 7).
+The R-value of 0.858 indicates a strong positive correlation between participatory planning with farmers’ representatives and soil and water conservation measures.
 The observed adjusted R2 of 0.736 implies that 73.5% of the change in climate change adaptation is explained by participatory M&E practices.
 The remaining 26.5% could be attributed to other factors not exhibited in the model.
-This result is in agreement with [98], [99], and [100] who remarked that econometric model is considered to have high predictable power if the model has a high adjusted R-squared.
+This result is in agreement with [98], [99], and [100] who remarked that the econometric model is considered to have high predictable power if the model has a high adjusted R-squared.

 Table 7.
 Model Summary